 All dentists receive training in root canal treatment, but not all general dentists perform this procedure.
 Specialists called endodontists are extensively trained in root canals and can handle even the most advanced cases.

-We offer root canal treatment at our Huntington Beach, CA dental office
+We offer root canal treatment at our Huntington Beach dental office